-I use a combination of experimental and computational approaches to investigate the ways in which zebrafish retinas process visual information.
+I use a combination of experimental and computational approaches to investigate the ways in which zebrafish and chick retinas process visual information.
 On the experimental side, I use multielectrode arrays (MEAs) to record the activity of large populations of retinal ganglion cells in response to a variety of spectrally-appropriate visual stimuli.
 Computationally, I use a variety of techniques, including spike sorting, dimensionality reduction, clustering and spike-triggered analysis techniques.

-[3] Seifert, M., Roberts, P. A., Kafetzis, G., Osorio, D., Baden, T., 2022.
+[3] Seifert, M., Roberts, P. A., Kafetzis, G., Osorio, D., Baden, T., 2023.
 Birds multiplex spectral and temporal visual information via retinal On- and Off-channels.
-Preprint: bioRxiv.
+Nat.
+Commun., 14:5308 (19 pages).
+DOI (bioRxiv) (Data & Code)

 [2] Wang, X., Roberts, P.A., Yoshimatsu, T., Lagnado, L., Baden, T., 2023.
 Amacrine cells differentially balance zebrafish colour circuits in the central and peripheral retina.
 Cell Rep., 42(2):112055 (22 pages).
-DOI (bioRxiv)
+DOI (bioRxiv) (Data)

 We imaged light-driven signals from the axon terminals of retinal bipolar cells in the presence and pharmacological absence of inhibition from amacrine cells in larval zebrafish.
 It was found that complex interactions within the inner retina that underlie greyscale visual processing tasks are intricately balanced via the On-channel so as to make no notable alteration in the pre-existing population representation of colour information.